Vince Neil: Charity work

-Legal troubles
+Legal issues

-During the 1980s with Mötley Crüe's rising fame, Neil, along with his bandmates, was well known for using drugs, mostly cocaine, LSD, and heroin (which bandmate Nikki Sixx became addicted to), however, during an interview in 2015, Neil stated he had been using cocaine even before joining the band, and, like Sixx before him, became addicted to cocaine and heroin.
+During the 1980s with Mötley Crüe's rising fame, Neil, along with his bandmates, was well known for using drugs, mostly cocaine, LSD, and heroin (which bandmate Nikki Sixx became addicted to).
+During an interview in 2015, Neil stated he had been using cocaine even before joining the band, and, like Sixx before him, became addicted to cocaine and heroin.
 Neil, as did his bandmates, went to rehab due to excessive usage of drugs.

 In late 1984, Finnish hard rock band Hanoi Rocks was on their second American tour and their first to reach California.
-The two gigs meant to be held in Los Angeles sold out in only twenty minutes.
+The two shows meant to be held in Los Angeles sold out in only twenty minutes.
 On the day they arrived in Los Angeles, December 8, Hanoi Rocks drummer Nicholas "Razzle" Dingley and the other members of the band (with the exception of singer Michael Monroe, who was recovering from a fractured ankle) visited Neil's home and spent the day in Redondo Beach.
-After partying for hours, Neil and Razzle decided to visit to a local liquor store in Neil's De Tomaso Pantera.
+After partying for hours, Neil and Razzle decided to visit a local liquor store in Neil's De Tomaso Pantera.
 Neil, who was drunk, lost control of the car and hit an oncoming vehicle.
 The two occupants of the other car were seriously injured and suffered brain damage, and Dingley was killed.
 Neil was charged with vehicular manslaughter and driving under the influence of alcohol in connection with the crash.
 His blood alcohol content was 0.17, well above the California legal limit at that time of 0.10.
 In September 1985, Los Angeles County Superior Court Judge Edward Hinz Jr. sentenced Neil to 30 days in jail and five years' probation.
-Neil was ordered to pay $2.6 million in restitution to the victims of the crash and undergo 200 hours of community service.
-Neil was paroled after serving 15 days in jail for good behavior; Mötley Crüe dedicated their third studio album, Theatre of Pain, to Razzle.
+Neil was ordered to pay $2.6 million in restitution to the victims of the crash and undertake 200 hours of community service.
+Neil was paroled for good behavior after serving 15 days in jail; Mötley Crüe dedicated their third studio album, Theatre of Pain, to Razzle.

 Neil was arrested in 2002 for punching record producer Michael Schuman in a nightclub parking lot.
-He was ordered to pay restitution and undergo community service.
+He was ordered to pay restitution and undertake community service.

 In 2003, Neil was arrested again after accusations that he assaulted a sex worker at the Moonlite BunnyRanch by grabbing her around the throat and throwing her against a wall.
 On April 9, 2004, he pleaded no contest to battery charges and he was sentenced to a 30-day jail suspension.
 He was ordered to undergo 60 days of anger management counseling and was fined $1,000 plus court fees of $132.

-On December 15, 2004, an arrest warrant for misdemeanor assault was issued for Neil after a fight during a show on October 30 where he left a soundman unconscious for 45 minutes.
+On December 15, 2004, an arrest warrant for misdemeanor assault was issued for Neil after a fight during a show on October 30 where he left a soundman unconscious for 45 seconds.
 Police had given the singer a criminal-trespass warning before he left the club and headed to Houston for a Halloween show.